Ecuador & Galapagos FAQs

 We’re also passionate travelers ourselves, so we’re happy to share our experiences and advice.
 Read more on our About Us page.
 Our focus is on transformative travel experiences that will change your outlook on life.
 Check out our sample itineraries and experiences for a taste of what we offer.

 Where does my money go?

-Good Life Expeditions is unique in that we’re owned by an NGO – MEDLIFE – with profits from Good Life Expeditions funding MEDLIFE’s health, education and development projects.
+Good Life Expeditions is unique because an NGO owns us, MEDLIFE, with profits from Good Life Expeditions funding MEDLIFE’s health, education, and development projects.
 So, you can travel knowing that you’re making a positive contribution to the local communities you interact with.
 Read more in our blog about the relationship between Good Life Expeditions and MEDLIFE.

-We work with a range of partners to bring your trip to life – from hotels, cruises, trekking providers, local guides and more.
-We ensure that our partners have sustainable, eco-friendly and ethical practices – in fact many of them support their own NGOs and community projects.
+We work with various partners to bring your trip to life, from hotels, cruises, trekking providers, local guides, and more.
+We ensure that our partners have sustainable, eco-friendly, and ethical practices.
+In fact, many of them support their own NGOs and community projects.

 Do you arrange airfare?

 Airfare is not included in our quotes.
 Clients usually book their own international flights to Quito or Guayaquil.
 If you’re not sure about finding the best flights, we can certainly point you in the right direction, recommending flight agents that we regularly work with.

 With domestic flights from the mainland to the Galapagos, it might be easier to book these together with your international flights.
 There are often cost savings for a multi-destination trip.
 If not, our travel team would be happy to book domestic flights for you.